-Have you ever heard your mother lament that she wishes she hadn't gotten rid of a "trendy" piece in the past, upon seeing you wear the trend in the present day?
+Have you ever heard your mother lament that she wishes she hadn't gotten rid of a "trendy" piece in the past upon seeing you wear the trend in the present?
 (Probably on multiple occasions, right?)
 As you know, history repeats itself, especially when it comes to fashion.
 These days, it seems that every year brings with it a new decade to revive.
 For example, last year's '90s craze is currently making way for this year's '80s resurgence.

-Drag the arrow to the left to see the trend being worn in present-day…
+Keep reading to see the trend being worn in present-day.

 "Shoulder-baring frocks can be dated back to the Victorian era when they were paired with lace, frills, and hooped hems.
 We are now seeing some really exciting versions of this style, particularly in reworked button-down shirting," Benedetto says.

-"We are finally seeing the comeback of the '90s slip dress.
+"We're finally seeing the comeback of the '90s slip dress.
 As a newer trend with less history, we have been able to play with such a wide range of outfit formulas.
-There is still so much we can do with this piece, so I am holding onto mine for the next few seasons," Benedetto says.
+There is still so much we can do with this piece, so I'm holding onto mine for the next few seasons," Benedetto says.

-"Originally made popular by Levi's, this trend has made an appearance in every decade from Marilyn Monroe and an early Winona Ryder to Rihanna.
-Their high-waisted nature is so flattering on the bum—they are the ultra 'cool-girl' staple.
-I have seen great adaptations from Acne and Brock Collection," Benedetto says.
+"Originally made popular by Levi's, this trend has made an appearance in every decade on celebrities from Marilyn Monroe to an early Winona Ryder to Rihanna.
+Their high-waisted nature is so flattering on the bum—they're the ultimate cool-girl staple.
+I've seen great adaptations from Acne and Brock Collection," Benedetto says.

 "Platform shoes were originally established in the '40s but really didn't become popularized until the '70s.
-They are such a fun way to play with height without the pain of a stiletto," Benedetto says.
+They're such a fun way to play with height without the pain of stilettos," Benedetto says.